OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     Outlook will POST the input from the card to the ngrok tunnel which will forward the request to the WebAPI project.
 The project simply replies with a specific header: `response.Headers.Add("CARD-ACTION-STATUS", "Comment recorded...");`

-    The value of the header is rendered at the bottom of the card.
+    The value of the header is rendered in a pop-up dialog.

     ![Screenshot of card action status.](Images/CardActionStatus.png)